Sunhaloo/archible/README.md

 A simple personal install script for my Arch Linux PCs and laptops, created for whenever my OCD of reinstalling Arch every 6 months kicks in.

-> [!INFO] Back Story
+## Back Story

-> When I switched to Arch from Pop!_OS, I heard a lot of people saying "\_Yeah, Arch is really unstable!_"
+When I switched to Arch from Pop!_OS, I heard a lot of people saying "\_Yeah, Arch is really unstable!_"

->
-> At that time, with my limited knowledge (I was still trying to figure things out), I asked [ChatGPT](https://chat.openai.com) to basically write an install script.
+At that time, with my limited knowledge (I was still trying to figure things out), I asked [ChatGPT](https://chat.openai.com) to basically write an install script.

->
-> > It was the worst thing ever!
+> It was the worst thing ever!

->
-> It was not optimized...
+It was not optimized...
 What I'm trying to say is that I **lacked** the fundamental knowledge of Bash.
 Hence, I didn't even think of or consider using arrays to store packages, for example.
-> ChatGPT simply wrote a function that could take $x$ number of arguments (i.e., the package names) and then install them.
+ChatGPT simply wrote a function that could take $x$ number of arguments (i.e., the package names) and then install them.

+The install script was a single file that was over 920 lines of code.

+> [!SUCCESS] The Revelation
+> The "_revelation_" came when this [video](https://www.youtube.com/watch?v=62mygqukbYk) by Typecraft appeared in my YouTube feed.
 >
-> The install script was a single file that was over 920 lines of code.
+> This is when I realized that things shouldn't have been that complicated, and I had the eureka moment of "_I need to use arrays!_"
 >
-> > [!SUCCESS] The Revelation
-> > The "_revelation_" came when this [video](https://www.youtube.com/watch?v=62mygqukbYk) by Typecraft appeared in my YouTube feed.
-> >
-> > This is when I realized that things shouldn't have been that complicated, and I had the eureka moment of "_I need to use arrays!_"
-> >
-> > Therefore, I actually went over Bash's basics again and here I am with my version of his install script!
+> Therefore, I actually went over Bash's basics again and here I am with my version of his install script!

 ---